 The training is refreshed every 3 years and it is well accepted by producers as well as by their employees.
 VAUDE assumes the costs for the training.

 Training is performed separately for employees and management.
 One reason for this is that the content is different for each target group.
 Another reason is that when workers are among themselves, they ask more questions and raise concerns more freely than in presence of senior executives.

 At least 10% - 20 % of workers participated in WEP training.
-The reviews showed that the training was effective, as in 88 % of our production sites at least 50 % of the workers are familiar with the contents of the Code Of Labor Practices.
+The reviews showed that the training was effective, as most of the workers of our production sites are familiar with the content of the Code of Labor Practices.